CoreFiling is often called upon to review new XBRL taxonomies. Here are some of the most common mistakes we find and what can be done to avoid them.

 Another Way!

 There is another way!
 The vast majority of the errors in the 100 taxonomies tested were caused by human error and were entirely avoidable.
-CoreFiling have taken a practical view to solving these issues, automating manual and error prone tasks within a comprehensive Taxonomy Management System.
+CoreFiling have taken a practical view to solving these issues, automating manual and error-prone tasks within a comprehensive Taxonomy Management System.

 Come and see for yourselves.
-CoreFiling are running Build a Taxonomy workshops where organisations can get hands on experience building 100% error free taxonomies using their own data requirements.
+CoreFiling are running Build a Taxonomy workshops where organisations can get hands-on experience building 100% error free taxonomies using their own data requirements.